September 12, 2019

 If there is something that matters to you in our community – or at any level of government – SHOW UP.

-If you haven’t voted in a while, recently moved, gotten married or turned 18, use National Voter Registration Day (or any day before Tuesday, October 9) to take a few minutes to visit the Indiana Voter Portal.
+If you haven’t voted in a while, recently moved, gotten married or turned 18, use National Voter Registration Day to take a few minutes to visit the Indiana Voter Portal.
 You can verify your status, find your polling place and see who is on the ballot in less than five minutes.
 Once you’re registered to vote, tell your friends, family and co-workers.
 Make sure they are too.

 The final step is the most important.